Full question:

 Answer:

-In order to prove a gift was made, there needs to be a completed delivery by the donor and acceptance by the donee.
-Courts have found that the delivery of a gift in the form of a check isn't complete until the check is paid.
-The donor has a legal right to revoke the gift before the check is presented to the bank for payment, such as by issuing a stop payment order.
-It will be a matter for the court to determine, based on all the facts and circumstances involved, whether the donor intended to revoke the gift.
+To establish that a gift was made, there must be clear delivery by the donor and acceptance by the recipient.
+Courts have ruled that a gift check is not fully delivered until it is cashed.
+The donor can revoke the gift before the check is presented for payment, such as by issuing a stop payment order.
+Ultimately, it will be up to the court to determine if the donor intended to revoke the gift based on the facts of the case.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.